 When one gets familiar with the land of Bosnia of today and of the ancient times, let us intentionally not mention Herzegovina, because that has always been a inextricably tissue of the country like the unbreakable heresy of the Bogomils; that is even to this day ignored and not familiarized with, not beloved nor understood, for we will always call it Bosnia.

 That is how a once unified and equated Bosnia and the Bogomil heresy through best ways for almost 800 years, only from religious hate and intolerance, finally caused Bogomilism to be judged into oblivion and bad luck, all the way from Persia to France.
-[For more info about the Frensh Bogomils, the Cathars, see this post with documentaries in it – Documentary about Gnosticism, the true Christianity.]
+[For more info about the French Cathars, see this post with documentaries in it – Catharism and Bogomilism – Documentary About the True Christianity?]

 The biggest problem of Bogomilism in Bosnia was that it came when Bosnia for the Serbian king Bodin was completely a catholic country.
 And when added to that the chase of Bogomils came about from the Serbian Orthodox Christians, from the great prefect Stefan Nemanja in the 12th century, that lasted until Dušan’s Code in the 14th century.
 Bosnia and the Bogomil faith were forced to fight religious hate coming from the Roman Catholics and Serbian Orthodox Christians – more than the looming threat from the Catholic Hungarian Kingdom in the north.
 As if always in Bosnia, hate was always before truth, religion ahead of life, and fairness toward poor people just a topic about conviction and punishment.